How to Foam Roll Your Forearms

 Despite their importance, they’re one of the most commonly overlooked muscles.
 Over time, these repetitive movements cause pain, tightness, and tendon injuries.

-But with the right foam rolling technique, you can prevent these from happening.
-And if you’re already struggling with pain or an injury, foam rolling your forearms will help you manage and treat the condition so you can get back to feeling healthy.
+But with the correct foam rolling technique, you can prevent these from happening.
+And suppose you're already struggling with pain or an injury.
+In that case, foam rolling your forearms will help you manage and treat the condition so that you can return to feeling healthy.

 This is the Rolflex guide to foam rolling your forearms.